tonesfrantz/Band_Bookie/README.md

 # The project:

 -- Create a website where clients can book a band simply.
-The band agents can quickly and easily make the line up through a tree system of booking.
+The band agents can quickly and easily make the 'line up' through a tree system of booking.

--- The client books their preferred singer and band size/instrumentation.
-The singer has their list of preferred musicians in order of prefereance and then the system outputs singer and band members.
+-- The client books their preferred singer and band size/instrumentation, this automatically produces an event with Band size and singer involved.
+Every event may be edited.

 -- This process takes all the time consuming effort out of booking a band.

+# Challanges.

+-- Keeping 'scope creep' of the project at bay and prioritizing features.

+-- Working with MUI, although a very useful often was difficult to implement early on.
+Over time this became easier.

+-- Deploying to Heroku the application failed to build and required 4 or 5 attempts at debugging to bring into production.

+-- Database 'JOIN' was met with issues in defining ID and table content.

 # Deliverables of the project:

+-- An application where a user can browse different singers/artist and choose thir band size.

+-- A form to enter details into for the client to register their events.

+-- Admin features which offer the ability to edit events, users, and artists.

+# How to use:

+-- Create an event as a 'client' and fill in the Create Event form.

+-- Access the Admin side by signing in as an administrative user and follow the navigation to edit the data of the site.

+# Future Updates:

+-- The singer has their list of preferred musicians in order of prefereance and then the system outputs singer and band members through automated emails.

+-- A song list is added where clients can choose their set lists from the menu available.

+-- Short recorded clips of individual singers.

 # Planning: